 ABOUT THE ERC

 The ERC strives to make a positive impact on behalf of all those affected by endometriosis, to ensure that society recognizes the far-reaching impact the illness continues to have on all who struggle – not just those trying to conceive.
-We are inclusive, and everyone has a voice in our organization.
 Since our inception, we have tirelessly pushed back against the myths, misinformation and lack of understanding about this illness on a global basis – sometimes originating even within the endometriosis community itself.
-There is never a fee to join, participate in or benefit from the ERC’s programs.
+We do not charge for any services.
 A free, truly non-profit foundation in every sense of the word, we exist solely on volunteer efforts and donations.
 We operate on a zero compensation structure; we do not pay any staff, board, advisors, or executive salaries whatsoever.
-100% of all donations are applied to programs and initiatives.
-We do not accept funding from GnRH analog manufacturers nor do we accept funding from physicians in exchange for patient referrals.
-Our organization is pleased to host a virtual network which helps implement our various programs in the online and local communities throughout the world.
+100% of all donations are applied to various programs designed to raise endometriosis awareness and sponsor a myriad of disease initiatives.